 History of Munising School Public Library

-At the time there was no degree program in library science, and the school librarians were selected from among the teachers in the Mather School.
-Following Mrs. Mitchell, there were many who took the lead at the library to serve both students and public alike.
-The list of Librarians to follow includes Edna Anthony, Lydia LeVernois, Martha VanEtten, Dorothy Smuck, and then Margaret Whitman.
-They continued to build up the Munising School Public Library in the northwest corner of the Mather Building, the local school which then served grades kindergarten through twelve.
+All throughout their time as librarians, these wonderful leaders had continued to build up the Munising School Public Library in the northwest corner of the Mather Building, the local school which then served grades kindergarten through twelve.
 At some time in the 6os, the books overflowed and the library expanded into two rooms in that corner of the building.

-Dick Masters, an ex-Marine and an American history teacher in the high school for six years, became the librarian in 1967 and served in that capacity until 1993.
+Dick Masters, an ex-Marine and an American history teacher in the high school for six years, became the librarian in 1967 and served in that capacity until 1993, building an amazing collection of World War I and II first hand accounts, expanding public services, and bringing the public library into active membership with the cooperative network.
 Paul Olson followed Masters, as Library Director and high school librarian until 2000.
+When the new high school was originally built on the bay the Library Director/high school librarian had moved with it.
+At that time, the school public library remained in the Mather building location.
+It served the middle school and public patrons as well.
 Charlotte Dugas became Director in Spring 2000.
-During that time, the auto shop was renovated in the High School and our present Munising School Public Library was moved downstairs to the west entrance where it is today.
+During that time, the auto shop was renovated in the newer Munising High School building and our present Munising School Public Library was moved to the downstairs west entrance location in the High School where it is today.
 Charlotte retired in 2009 and Lisa Cromell was hired as the Library Director and serves in that role today.

 Since the 60’s there have been many public librarians who have been certified to fill that capacity and assist the Director with running the library.
-Pat Broda, Carol Estep, Betty Karbon, Delores Luczak, Lisa Cromell, Heather Crozier, Jessica Holman, Michael Dennis, Bonnie Rodriguez, Raelene Reilly, Amanda Draves, and Kristin Fondriest that have worked under the Library Director and served the public patrons.
-When the new high school was built on the bay the Library Director/high school librarian moved with it.
-At that time, the school public library remained in the Mather building location.
-It served the middle school and public patrons as well.
+Pat Broda, Carol Estep, Betty Karbon, Delores Luczak, Lisa Cromell, Heather Crozier, Jessica Holman, Michael Dennis, Bonnie Rodriguez, Raelene Reilly, Amanda Draves, Kristin Fondriest, Kaylee Excelby Veneberg, and Lynn L'Huillier that have worked under the Library Director and served the public patrons.

 Munising has a rich history and its school public library is a part of that long history.
 Many local residents have helped the library grow and expand, and local residents as well as summer visitors use the library for reference information, computer and wifi access, business services, and pleasure reading.
 The Munising School Public Library now serves thousands of cardholders across Alger County and continues to benefit from its long time affiliation with the Superiorland Library Cooperative to bring the best possible library service to the patrons who use it.